 Created in 2016 in response to a growing need to capture unrecorded Washington history, the DC Oral History Collaborative documents and preserves the stories and memories of DC residents as communities experience change and as residents age.

-The Collaborative increases awareness of existing oral history recordings and gives residents the training and financial resources they need to conduct new first-rate interviews.
+The Collaborative increases awareness of existing oral history recordings and gives residents the training and financial resources they need to conduct new interviews.

 Buzzard Point construction involved remediating polluted sites and putting fugitive dust and other pollutants into the air, while displacing rodents into nearby homes and yards, in its quest to become the site of the largest PEPCO substation in the city and the new DC United soccer stadium.
 Conducting oral history interviews with existing residents living adjacent to Buzzard Point as it underwent these transformations—especially those living in public housing—documented their family history in the neighborhood, relationship to the community and to the adjacent Anacostia River, and experiences with pollution and gentrification.

 The Mt.
 Pleasant riots of 1991, a three-day uprising in a neighborhood praised as a model of multiculturalism, defined a generation of black and Latino youth and led to sweeping changes in how DC city government treated its Latino residents.
 This project seeks to understand both the reasons for and the consequences of this event through in-depth oral histories with those involved in the riots and those who witnessed them: participants, bystanders, business owners, police officers, government officials, and other community members.

 Whitman-Walker Health Oral History Project